kubesphere/website/content/zh/docs/devops-user-guide/how-to-use/gitlab-multibranch-pipeline.md

    {{< notice note >}}

-   If you want to use a private repository from GitLab, you need to create an access token with API and read_repository permissions on GitLab, create a credential for accessing GitLab on Jenkins dashboard, and then add the credential in **GitLab Server** under **Configure System**.
+   If you want to use a private repository from GitLab, you need to create an access token with API and read_repository permissions on GitLab, create a credential for accessing GitLab on the Jenkins dashboard, and then add the credential in **GitLab Server** under **Configure System**.
 For more information about how to log in to Jenkins, refer to [Jenkins System Settings](../how-to-integrate/sonarqube/#step-5-add-the-sonarqube-server-to-jenkins).

    {{</ notice >}}